jeff4/bionotes.github.io/_other/zhongwen.md

 1. 台灣 [台湾] - Táiwān

 #### 6/25 - 99 Ranch and Liang Mama with Julian
+#### 7/26 visit to Crouching Tiger restaurant with A+A

+## 7/28 Unix + Python scripting
+* see proj-3 directory and examine chatlog.txt file to see bash tr one-liner to verify number of lines.
+* input.txt = 840 unique characters.
+* output.txt = 729 unique characters, meaning we stripped out 111 Latin characters, puncutation, etc. using python script.

 ## Food
 Go to [this page](/ch-food/)